jtvanlew/jtvanlew.github.io/about.md

 I love this dog.
 I'm close to surviving life in grad school and I owe any of my remaining sanity to this girl.
 As thanks, I've named my site in her honor.

-#About this site
-The home page is for posts on brewing, engineering, etc. etc. Then there's the Photo Maps I made to show off my picture albums.
-Finally, there's a page that exists only for my own practice of writing Chinese.